Virgo Full Moon Total Lunar Eclipse 3/3/26

 And they are not alone.
 This is only one example of a much larger outpouring of community support taking shape right now.
 School administrators, restaurant owners, lawyers, clergy, neighbors—ordinary people stepping into extraordinary responsibility—are linking together to form networks of protection and care.
 Text chains circulate warnings and updates.
 Grocery runs are organized.
 Rides to medical appointments are arranged.
 Teachers walk children home to make sure they get there safely.
 Birth doulas and midwives show up for those who cannot safely leave their homes.

 This is Pisces at its most honest.
 Virgo at its most embodied.
-Aries at its most heroic.
+Aries at its most courageous and heroic.
 Aquarius as the love-rebel.

 Compassion translated into practical action.
 Love expressed through logistics.
 Grace moving through human hands like electricity, spreading where it is needed most.